GRILLED HALIBUT WITH CHIMICHURRI SAUCE

 Preheat grill to high heat.

-Coat flesh-side and sides of halibut filet with canola oil.
+Coat flesh-side and sides of halibut filet

 Season with salt and pepper